-As part of our capital allocation policy, in November 2022, our Board of Directors approved the initiation of a quarterly cash dividend, under which we expect to pay a variable quarterly cash dividend on our shares of common stock equivalent in the aggregate to one-third of the prior quarter's Adjusted Earnings (which is a non-GAAP measure that represents our earnings per share for the quarter reported under U.S. GAAP adjusted for gain or loss on sale of vessels, write-off of deferred finance fees, and solely for the purposes of dividend calculations, the impact of unrealized gains / (losses) and certain non-recurring items).
+As part of our capital allocation policy, we currently pay a variable quarterly cash dividend on our shares of common stock equivalent in the aggregate to one-third of the prior quarter's Adjusted Earnings (which is a non-GAAP measure that represents our earnings per share for the quarter reported under U.S. GAAP adjusted for gain or loss on sale of vessels, loss on extinguishment, and solely for the purposes of dividend calculations, the impact of unrealized gains / (losses) and certain non-recurring items).